 Personal Injury Lawyers in Boise

 Boise personal injury lawyer Mat Parke is a Harvard law grad with years of experience representing injury clients in Boise, Idaho and other surrounding areas.
 The experienced Boise personal injury attorneys at the law offices of Mat Parke handle personal injury claims for clients in Boise, Idaho and surrounding areas.
 Boise personal injury attorney Mat Parke, concentrates his practice on accident and injury cases, including car accidents, truck accidents, motorcycle accidents, wrongful death cases and other personal injuries such as dog bite injuries or slip and fall accidents.
-Parke Gordon Law Firm has years of experience holding insurance companies responsible for damages caused by their customers and obtaining impressive settlements for our clients, in very little time.
+Parke Gordon Law Firm has years of experience holding insurance companies responsible for damages caused by their customers and obtaining impressive settlements for our clients, quickly.

 During the First Meeting with a Personal Injury Lawyer